2024 Scholarships for Springfield Residents

 2024 Springfield Scholarships

 Springfield residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Springfield residents is $37,118.00, and 13.3% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Springfield, MA more easily afford a college education.
+The median household income for Springfield residents is $34,775.00, and 9.5% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Springfield, MO more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 16.0% of people living in Springfield, MA are between the ages of 10 to 19, and another 16.2% are in their twenties.
+Currently, 11.6% of people living in Springfield, MO are between the ages of 10 to 19, and another 23.3% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Springfield.

-How much total award money and scholarships are available for Springfield, MA residents?
+How much total award money and scholarships are available for Springfield, MO residents?

 Are these scholarships available for Springfield high school students?